khnumdev/khnumdev.github.io/_posts/2022-05-15-podcast_bubble.markdown

 Several months after first lockdown with pandemic I have decided to start walking to refresh my mind and doing some exercise.
 It is a cheap activity (is free), it is
 [healthy](https://www.health.harvard.edu/staying-healthy/5-surprising-benefits-of-walking) and it can be done at any age and mostly at any time of the day.
 When I was doing my commute
-I tried to do as much as possible for walking such as not using escalators or elevators, trying to save couple of underground stations if they are close and time spent is near the same than using it, etc.
+I tried to do as much as possible for walking such as not using escalators or elevators, trying to save couple of underground stations if they are close which time spent is near the same than using it, etc.
 But I must admit that being a remote worker and without anything to do for going out and without being a particular lover of doing exercise I had lost most of the physical activity
 I just need to be a healthier person.
 Pandemic with lockdown contribute it to put the things worse but at least I realized it.
 For doing exercise there are two ways: going to the gym/home